-In Gujarat, 274 schools have been selected for upgradation under the Pradhan Mantri Schools for Rising India (PM-SHRI) scheme.
+This year 174 schools (newly identified) have been selected for upgradation under the Pradhan Mantri Schools for Rising India (PM-SHRI) scheme in Gujarat.
 It will nurture students in a way that they become engaged, productive, and contributing citizens for building an equitable, inclusive, and plural society as envisaged by the National Education Policy 2020.